 Liquidity is largely managed at group level whereby funds are transferred within the group as the need arises.
-During the prior financial year, the Shoreline Group commenced the process of reviewing its financing arrangements to ensure that it is in a position to meet its short-term operational and cash flow commitments.
-As disclosed in notes 16, in a prior year the Company raised funds through an issue of bonds on the Maltese Stock Exchange.
+The Shoreline Group is in the process of reviewing its financing arrangements to ensure that it is in a position to meet its short-term operational and cash flow commitments.
+As disclosed in notes 20, in a prior year the Company raised funds through an issue of bonds on the Maltese Stock Exchange.

-23. Financial risk management (continued)
+27. Financial risk management (continued)